freezy/dmd-extensions/README.md

 - **PinDMD v2**, 4 bit (16 shades) support
 - **PinDMD v1**, 2 bit (4 shades) support
 - **PIN2DMD**, full RGB support

-It's also possible to render to a virtual DMD on the computer screen if you want to test or debug or you don't have a real DMD.
+- **Virtual DMD** on a computer monitor, renders nice dots and is useful for debugging.

 ## Features

 The primary goal of this project was to add support real DMDs for games that don't provide support out of the box.
-The first game was **Pinball FX2** and Farsight's **The Pinball Arcade** is supported as well.
+Supported games are:

+- **Pinball FX2** through frame grabbing from screen
+- Farsight's **The Pinball Arcade** through grabbing the DMD texture from memory
+- **Pro Pinball Timeshock** through their message queue
+- **Visual PinMAME** through `dmddevice.dll`

 The command line tool can also display image files on the DMD device and render frames to bitmap files.